Stop in the name of safety! Our technicians are trained to perform 1989 Honda Civic brake checks, services, and repairs. Schedule your appointment.

 How often should you change your 1989 Honda Civic’s brake pads?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Civic.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Honda Civics that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Civic, we’ll only use parts that meet or surpass Honda’s standards.

 Your Honda Civic engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Get your 1989 Honda Civic brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Make an appointment for Honda Civic brake repairs or services today.

 Let's take care of your 1989 Honda Civic together.
 When something breaks, we're ready.
 Click on a repair below to learn more about 1989 Honda Civic repairs.